Azdaroth/Azdaroth.github.io/source/_posts/2018-05-27-the-case-for-before-validation-callback-complex-state-normalization.markdown

 categories: [Ruby, Rails, ActiveRecord Architecture]
 ---

-A few months ago I wrote a [blog post](https://karolgalanciak.com/blog/2017/10/29/the-case-against-exotic-usage-of-before-validate-callbacks/) about **ActiveRecord** `before_validation` callback and how it is used for  **wrong reasons** and concluded that in most cases this is not something we should be using routinely.
+Few months ago I wrote a [blog post](https://karolgalanciak.com/blog/2017/10/29/the-case-against-exotic-usage-of-before-validate-callbacks/) about **ActiveRecord** `before_validation` callback and how it is used for  **wrong reasons** and concluded that in most cases this is not something we should be using routinely.
 However, I missed one **appropriate use case** for it which might be quite common in Rails apps, so this might be an excellent opportunity to get back to  **before_validation callback** and show its other side.

 <!--more-->